cabbagecabbagecabbage/CCC-2021/README.md

 Therefore, we will construct the array, then validate it in the end.

-For each requirement, assign every element in the subarray as lcm(element,Z)
+For each requirement, assign every element in the subarray as LCM(element,Z)

 After the updates, query each range again to make sure the requirements are all satisfied in the end.